The Dauntless Battalion

-"The Dauntless Battalion" is an American military march by John Philip Sousa, published in 1922 and dedicated to the faculty and cadets of the Pennsylvania Military College in Chester, Pennsylvania, known today as Widener University.
-Sousa received an honorary doctorate from the college in February 1920 alongside future president Warren G. Harding.
+"The Dauntless Battalion" is an American military march by John Philip Sousa, published in 1922 and dedicated to the faculty and cadets of the Pennsylvania Military College (PMC) in Chester, Pennsylvania, known since 1972 as Widener University.
+Sousa received an honorary Doctor of Music degree from the college in February 1920.
+Ohio senator and future president Warren G. Harding was also honored with an honorary degree.